 Know when to get help

 As a practice manager, it can be difficult to say you feel out of your depth or need help with something.
 Get some support with specific roles, employing new staff, or seeking new technology to improve your processes.
 Hold a meeting to consider how much time you and your team spend on non-revenue generating tasks such as billing and invoicing, note-taking, and trying to find lost paperwork.
-Use this feedback to determine the most cost-effective way to improve efficiency, compliance, and practitioner/client satisfaction (for us, it was implementing Carepatron).

-Although it may seem like you don't have time to take a step back for yourself, let alone undergo a full-blown practice audit, I think you'll find it should be something to prioritize as moving forward; it will save you endless amounts of time and unnecessary stress.
+Although it may seem like you don't have time to take a step back for yourself, let alone undergo a full-blown practice audit, you'll find it should be something to prioritize as moving forward; it will save you endless amounts of time and unnecessary stress.